 Explore national parks

 There are swathes of national parks that cover Argentina, each offering a new and diverse experience.
 Los Glaciares in the Austral Andes features 356 glaciers that feed into the two large lakes of El Chalten and Lago Viedma.
-It is also worth looking out for some of the area’s local creatures including condors, eagles, rheas, llamas and pumas.
+Along a cruise to Argentina, it is also worth looking out for some of the area’s local creatures including condors, eagles, rheas, llamas and pumas.
 Aconcagua National Park hosts the tallest mountain in the Andes range and Iguaçu National Park’s thundering falls have made it a UNESCO World Heritage site.

 Gorge on Argentinian grill

 Asado argentino is a popular social event in Argentina, during which friends meet to grill a variety of meats and Chimichurri sauce (herbs, garlic and vinegar).
 The terms asado refers to the cut of the meat, which is long strips of flank-cut beef ribs.
 Buenos Aires has a particularly good reputation for having fantastic steakhouses that serve traditional grill.
 In Patagonia, lamb and goat tend to be more widely eaten than beef, with these areas having perfected a unique open fire method known as asado a la estaca.